r1kk1s/treasure_trove_of_interesting_problems/async_db_work/README.md

-# async write data to sqlite
+# async write data to databases

 ## The purpose of this mini application is to create some amount of CSV files of 10_000 rows each with data in any format and then write all data to db concurrently and measure the result.